utopia-foss/utopia/doc/guides/greenhorn-guide.rst

    git merge master             # A text editor should open with a commit message.
                                 # In general, it is ok to leave the message as it is, thus just save and exit the editor (in vim type: :x )

-Don't forget to re-build the code afterwards. 😉
+Don't forget to re-build the code afterward. 😉

 .. note::